publicsafetylab/public-psl-jdi-ccj/README.md

 <ul>
   <li>date</li>
   <li>state (two-character abbreviation)</li>
-  <li>state_county_roster_identifier (multiple jail rosters may exist within a single county, e.g., WA-Thurston for the Thurston County Sheriff's Office Correctional Facility and WA-Thurston_Olympia for the Olympia City Jail)</li>
+  <li>county_identifier (more precisely, state_county_roster_identifier; multiple jail rosters that exist within a single county are reported as e.g., WA-Thurston for the Thurston County Sheriff's Office Correctional Facility and WA-Thurston_Olympia for the Olympia City Jail)</li>
   <li>facility_name (multiple facilities may be reported by a single jail roster; when this occurs, facility names are separated by semicolons)</li>
   <li>jail_id (a unique numeric identifier for each jail roster for internal use)</li>
   <li>est_pop_2019 (estimated county population from the 2019 American Community Survey)</li>